|

 mediation process with techniques and procedures and rules.
 It

 worked we were told in the U.S.A.
 Would it work here?
+Mediation is quite unlike Arbitration or Litigation or

 Adjudication.
 Those latter three are almost always operated to